-7. Students whose spouse or unmarried students whose parent holds a Temporary Work Permit valid for a position in Quebec
+7. Student is the dependent or the spouse of an individual with a Temporary Work Permit valid for a position in Quebec

 The duration of the exemption is usually determined by the expiry date of the work permit.
 Please note that in order to be exempted for the semester, the expiry date of the work permit must be greater than or equal to the end date of the semester.

 Note that this exemption is not applicable if:

 - The temporary worker who has been authorized to work on campus (part-time or full-time) is pursuing studies at the same time.

 - The temporary worker has been authorized to work in Canada for a maximum of one year after gaining a degree or diploma.